savitagup/901NodeIntro-1/Labs/Ch02-fundamentals/1modules/README.md

         console.log(`1+2=`,myCalc.add(1,2));
     ```

-1. Now create subtract and multiply functions and call those as well.
+1. Now create subtract and multiply functions and call those with values to test them as well.

     ###  Practice with a constructor functions & classes